 Tips

+- What can I serve with this acorn squash soup?
 In our house, all soups are served with a good crusty bread and this one is no exception.

-I like making my crostini, homemade ciabatta, homemade yogurt biscuits, or Parmesan bread to serve alongside this soup for dipping.
+- Do you need to roast squash for acorn squash soup?
 Yes.
-This roasting the acorn squash and carrots is where all the flavor comes from with the vegetables.
+Roasting the acorn squash and carrots is where all the flavor comes from with the vegetables.
 The roasting brings out the sweetness from the vegetables and helps soften them up for pureeing.

-Yes.
+- Can I freeze the leftover soup?
 This soup freezes beautifully.
 Just let it cool completely and place it in a freezer-proof container or bag.
 Freeze for up to 2 months.
+To thaw, place the frozen soup in the fridge overnight to gently defrost.
+To reheat, place your soup into a large pot and heat on low until fully warmed through.

 - Pasta Fagioli